 Teachers work closely with other agencies, for example the speech and language team, the community nursing team, physiotherapy and occupational therapy.
 This ensures progress, in all areas of development, is promoted and supported through personalised learning programmes, the implementation of specific interventions and resources tailored for individual needs and opportunities to develop functional and transferable skills for life.

 Our pupils are given many opportunities to develop their personal and social skills and functional skills and alongside these gain a greater understanding of fundamental British values and spiritual, moral, social and cultural development.
 Weekly assemblies, Friday Café, educational visits to The Donkey Sanctuary, the RDA and Knaresborough Swimming Pool all enable our pupils to apply their knowledge and skills within the community, as well as bringing the curriculum to life.
 We also ensure our pupils have opportunities to partake in a variety of competitive and non-competitive sporting events, residential visits and other educational visits which all enhance the curriculum offer and allow opportunities for pupils to transfer the skills they’ve learned to ‘outside the classroom.’

-In order to provide our primary pupils with lessons that are relevant, exciting, age-appropriate and challenging, as well as allowing for positive relationships and friendships to be formed and maintained, the four primary classes are based loosely on age and learning style, with a high level of differentiation to ensure every pupil has the opportunity to reach their full potential.
+In order to provide our primary pupils with lessons that are relevant, exciting, progressive and sequential, age-appropriate and challenging, as well as allowing for positive relationships and friendships to be formed and maintained, the three primary classes are based loosely on age and learning style, with a high level of differentiation to ensure every pupil has the opportunity to reach their full potential.